Polarization

 Historical Context

-While political polarization existed before the internet, digital platforms have accelerated and intensified the process.
-The shift from broadcast to narrowcast media, combined with the ability to micro-target political messaging, has created unprecedented levels of partisan division.
+While political polarization existed before the internet β€” including during periods such as the Civil War era, Reconstruction, and the 1960s β€” digital platforms have contributed to the pace and visibility of the process.
+The shift from broadcast to narrowcast media, combined with the ability to micro-target political messaging, has been linked to measurably higher levels of partisan division in recent decades, though some researchers note that polarization increased most among demographics with the lowest internet use, complicating the causal picture.

 Impact on Democratic Discourse

-• Reducing trust in shared institutions
+• Reduced trust in shared institutions

-• Making compromise and negotiation more difficult
+• Greater difficulty achieving compromise and negotiation

 Related Dynamics